 This idea isn’t one that we simply espouse because it sounds like a good one.
 Here at BizIQ, we’ve seen genuine improvements in our customers’ rankings thanks to the combined use of SEO and PPC; in some cases, up to a 92% increase in keyword clicks, a 200% increase in conversion rates, and a 27% increase in profits.

 Both strategies can provide too little return for too much money, but only if you aren’t smart about their management.
 With proper planning and use of data, the combination of SEO and PPC can be both fast acting and long lasting, and using a tailor-made approach doesn’t have to break the bank.
 Don’t be afraid to expand your toolkit!
-If you know what you’re doing, there’s no reason why being a jack-of-all-trades in the realm of online marketing has to be a bad thing.
+If you know what you’re doing, there’s no reason why being a jack-of-all-trades in the realm of digital marketing has to be a bad thing.